AnarchyNinetyNine/alx-system_engineering-devops/command_line_for_the_win/README.md

       - Used `put` command in SFTP to upload screenshots to the specified directory on the sandbox environment.

 3. **Confirmation and Git Push**:
-   - Confirmed successful transfer by checking the sandbox directory.
+   - Confirmed successful transfer by checking the sandbox directory with `ls`.
       - After transferring screenshots, utilized `ssh` to access the sandbox environment.
          - Added the uploaded files to the Git repository, committed changes, and pushed to GitHub.